top of page

 APPLICATION PROCESS

-AK Enrollment for 2024 will open on February 12th, 2024.
+AK Enrollment for 2025-26 (all semesters) will open in February

-CPCC Course Start and End Dates
+CPCC Course Start and End Dates (Spring Dates)

 Participation in Career and College requires a copy of most recent high school transcripts are on file.
 A CFNC username/password will need to be created:

-• go to CFNC.org
+• go to CPCC My Connect

 Ardrey Kell students must complete the AK Application to determine your eligibility for participation in Career and College Promise.
 This counts as your meeting with Mr. Webb and he will notify Central Piedmont of your eligibility after the Ardrey Kell application is complete.
 AK students must complete the AK Application prior to enrolling in Career and College Promise for any subsequent school year.
 Students can fill out this form prior to every semester if they would like to change their pathway.

-8. Check CPCC Email and Student Information Page
+3. Check CPCC Email and Student Information Page

 Students should check their Central Piedmont student email for status updates.

-10. Register for Classes (All Students)
+4. Register for Classes (All Students)

 Once your CDC/counselor has officially submitted your eligibility and pathway, it will be processed by Central Piedmont.
 Please allow 5 to 7 business days from the date of submission for processing during open enrollment times.
 Once processed, you will receive an email to your Central Piedmont student email account indicating when you are ready to register for classes, after which you may register for classes online using Student Planning in MyCollege.
 You may only register for courses from your approved pathway; otherwise, you will be considered out of pathway and will be dropped from the course(s).

-11. Check and Pay College Fees (All Students)
+6. Check and Pay College Fees (All Students)

 Even though the program is tuition-free for the fall, spring, and summer semesters, there are still fees to be paid.
 CMS students will be responsible for student fees during the summer semesters.
 Student fees must be paid before the first day of the semester to prevent being dropped from the elected courses.
 Check your balance and pay your bill through your MyCollege account.
 For questions about the fee structure, please contact the Sponsored Programs office at 704.330.4262.